Intel Xeon Processor E5-2670 (20M Cache, 2.60 GHz, 8.00 GT/s Intel QPI)

 Execute Disable Bit is a hardware-based security feature that can reduce exposure to viruses and malicious-code attacks and prevent harmful software from executing and propagating on the server or network.
 Help protect your customers' business assets and reduce the need for costly virus-related repairs by building systems with built-in Intel Execute Disable Bit.

 Acer Intel Xeon E5-2670.
-Processor family: Intel® Xeon® E5 Family, Processor socket: Socket R (LGA 2011), Component for: Server/workstation.
-Memory types supported by processor: DDR3-SDRAM, Memory channels supported by processor: Quad.
-VID Voltage Range: 0.60 - 1.35 V. Supported instruction sets: AVX, Scalability: S2S.
-Intel Virtualization Technology: VT-d,VT-x
+Processor family: Intel® Xeon® E5 Family, Processor frequency: 2.6 GHz, Processor socket: LGA 2011 (Socket R).
+Memory channels supported by processor: Quad, Maximum internal memory supported by processor: 750 GB, Memory types supported by processor: DDR3-SDRAM.
+VID Voltage Range: 0.60 - 1.35 V. Thermal Design Power (TDP): 115 W, Supported instruction sets: AVX, Scalability: S2S.
+Intel® Virtualization Technology (Intel® VT): VT-d,VT-x